swistak/quickling/README.md

 chmod 600 authorized_keys
 ```

-Add RVM source AT THE TOP of /home/www/.bashrc so that it runs even in non-login non-interactive shells
+Add RVM source AT THE BOTTOM of /home/www/.bashrc so that it runs in non-login interactive shells
+(eg. via su).
+Post-receive update hook will load rvm on it's own.

 Ubuntu RVM: `source "/etc/profile.d/rvm.sh"`